The Hague Storytelling Festival

 25 November | 20:00

-Trying to rebel against traditional and patriarchal storytelling, Hadas, a female filmmaker, is roaming the Kiryat Joseph neighbourhood in the Israeli city of Givatayim with a camera in her bag.
+Trying to rebel against traditional and patriarchal storytelling, Hadas Neuman, a female filmmaker, is roaming the Kiryat Joseph neighborhood in Givatayim (a sleep-city bordering Tel Aviv-Yafo) with a camera in her tote bag.
+Letting herself be freely and randomly attracted to moments and people, she intentionally loses agency.

 Dramaturgy and Choreography -Orian MichaeliArtistic